heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 ### <a name="create-olpclientsettings"></a>Create `OlpClientSettings`

-You need to create the `OlpClientSettings` object to get catalog and partition metadata and retrieve versioned and volatile layer data from OLP.
+You need to create the `OlpClientSettings` object to get catalog and partition metadata, retrieve versioned, volatile, and stream layer data, and publish data to the HERE platform.

-To create the `OlpClientSettings` object:
+**To create `OlpClientSettings` object:**

 1. To perform requests asynchronously, create the `TaskScheduler` object.